 Academies Enterprise Trust is the admission authority for the school and is responsible for determining the school's admission policy.
-The planned admission number for September 2018 is 30.
+The planned admission number for September 2021 is 30.

-If the Academy is oversubscribed, after the admission of pupils with Statements of Special Educational Needs or on Education, Health and Care Plan where the school is named in the Statement or Plan, priority for admission will be given to those children who meet the criteria set out below, in priority order:
+If the Academy is oversubscribed, after the admission of pupils with an Education, Health and Care Plan where the school is named in the Plan, priority for admission will be given to those children who meet the criteria set out below, in priority order:

-- Looked after children and previously looked after children.
-A looked after child is a child who is (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
-A previously looked after child is a child who was adopted or subject to a special guardianship order, or child arrangements order, immediately following having been looked after. - 2.
+- 1. Looked after children and previously looked after children.
+Any child that is Looked after or previously Looked After is required to be admitted to the Academy.
+This gives such children overall priority for admission to the named school.
+In the case of previously looked after children, admission authorities may request a copy of the adoption order, residence order or special guardianship order and a letter from the local authority that last looked after the child confirming that he or she was looked after immediately prior to that order being made. - 2.
 Children who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission. - 3.
-Children permanently resident in the Admission Zone, i.e. the address at which the child is registered for child benefit, who express a preference for that school (proof of address may be required). - 4.
-Children with exceptional social and / or medical reasons for attending the school, which in the latter circumstances are substantiated by the LA medical advisors.
-A letter from the child's GP or other relevant professional such as a social worker must be submitted with the application.
-Social reasons do not include domestic arrangements such as parents working commitments or childcare arrangements.
-Only exceptional circumstances such as parents who have a disability, which may mean their child must attend a particular school, will be considered.
-(In this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application) - Children who reside closest to the academy, measured in a straight line.
+Children eligible for the early years pupil premium, pupil premium or service premium who: - a) are in the nursery class which is part of the academy - 4.
+Children permanently resident in the Admission Zone, i.e. the address at which the child is registered for child benefit, who express a preference for that school (proof of address may be required). - 5.
+Exceptional social and medical grounds.

+(Children who the academy accepts have an exceptional medical or social need for a place at one specific school.
+Applications will only be considered under this category if they are supported by a written statement from a doctor, social worker or other relevant independent professional.
+The information must confirm the exceptional medical or social need and demonstrate how the specified school is the only school that can meet the defined needs of the child.
+This includes children in need, as determined by Section 17 (10) of the Children Act 1989) - Children who reside closest to the academy, measured in a straight line.
 The measure will be taken from the front door of the child's home to the main entrance of the school.